quicwg/base-drafts/draft-ietf-quic-http-mapping.md

 values to the maximum size (2^31 - 1) effectively disables flow control.

 Relatively small initial windows can be used, as QUIC will attempt to auto-tune the flow control windows based on usage.
-See
-{{!I-D.hamilton-quic-transport-protocol}} for more details.
+See {{QUIC-TRANSPORT}} for more details.

 # Server Push